-- The history of map design in fantasy and science fiction literature: where does the classic fantasy novel map “look” come from, and how has it changed over time?
+First, the history of map design in fantasy and science fiction literature: where does the classic fantasy novel map “look” come from, and how has it changed over time?
 (My working hypothesis is that current fantasy maps are the direct descendents of the work of children’s book illustrators like Pauline Baynes and E. H. Shepard.)

-- A comparison of fantasy maps to their real-world equivalents: what, for example, do medieval maps look like compared to fantasy maps of a roughly analogous period?
+Second, a comparison of fantasy maps to their real-world equivalents: what, for example, do medieval maps look like compared to fantasy maps of a roughly analogous period?
 (So far, it seems that they have almost nothing in common with one another; a medieval map would probably be unrecognizable to a modern fantasy reader.)

-- The use of maps within the stories themselves: as treasure maps, as portals, as symbols, as metaphors.
+And third, the use of maps within the stories themselves: as treasure maps, as portals, as symbols, as metaphors.

 This page serves as the central hub for my studies.
 It’s constantly updated and revised as I Learn New Things.
 I’ll also post updates on The Map Room: see the fantasy maps tag.

 - “Here Be Blank Spaces: Vaguely Medieval Fantasy Maps.”
 The New York Review of Science Fiction 300 (Aug 2013).

 - Review: The Lands of Ice and Fire (29 Nov 2012).

 - The Sixteenth-Century Origins of Fantasy Maps (7 June 2013).